mikaeljan/OpenMapApp/README.md

 Open a command line in the same working directory as your OpenMap files are and type in : python mapapp.py

-App was created while doing an [course](https://www.udemy.com/the-python-mega-course/learn/v4/overview) on www.udemy.com.
-I do not own the originally collected data.

 ## Contact
 For any questions please feel free to contact me:<br />